 And this kale pesto will brighten up any dull green salad; it has pecan-nuts, feta and brightly coloured peppadews to give it a bit of oomph.

-Medicine places great store in prevention is better than a cure; but when were you last encouraged to make sure that you regularly have dark-green leafy vegetables like kale and spinach on the table?
+Folklore places great store in prevention being better than a cure; but when were you last encouraged to make sure that you regularly have dark-green leafy vegetables like kale, broccoli and spinach on the table?

 When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.